milky2028/web-reader-v2/README.md

 npm run build
 ```

+## Compressing Files

+Native MacOS and Windows compression tools try to use deflate to compress files, but this corrupts files for some reason.
+To compress, use `zip` on the command line: `zip -0 -r mydir.zip mydir`.

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.